FisherSteve/SchrodingerBridgeGenModel/README.md

-# Applying Schrödinger Bridge Methods to Generative Modeling of Financial Time Series
+# Application of Schrödinger bridge methods to the generative modelling of time series

-## Acknowledgment
+## Acknowledgements
-This repository builds upon the code and methodology proposed by Hamdouche, Mohamed, Henry-Labordere, Pierre, and Pham, Huyen in their paper "Generative Modeling for Time Series Via Schrödinger Bridge" (April 7, 2023).
-The original paper serves as the foundation for the implementation and experimentation carried out in this project.
+This repository builds on the code and methodology proposed by Hamdouche, Mohamed, Henry-Labordere, Pierre, and Pham, Huyen in their paper "Generative Modelling for Time Series Via Schrödinger Bridge" (7 April 2023).
+The original paper serves as the basis for the implementation and experiments carried out in this project.

 ## Introduction
-This repository presents an implementation of the Schrödinger bridge (SB) approach for generative modeling of financial time series.
-The SB method offers a novel framework for modeling time series data, leveraging entropic interpolation via optimal transport to capture the temporal dynamics of financial markets.
+This repository presents an implementation of the Schrödinger Bridge (SB) approach to generative modelling of financial time series.
+The SB method provides a novel framework for modelling time series data, using entropic interpolation via optimal transport to capture, for example, the temporal dynamics of financial markets or to generate images.

 ## Example

-Here is an example on how an RGB image is being generated with the SBTS.
+Here is an example of how an RGB image is generated using the SBTS.
-These animations were generated using a step parameters for the initial part of the data (i.e. skipping every m-th step), but no frames were skipped in the last 100 frames.
+These animations were generated using a step parameter for the initial part of the data (i.e. skipping every mth step), but no frames were skipped in the last 100 frames.

 <table>
   <tr>